 Klaus' mantra, which we always joked about in class, was "Stützen, locker bleiben, Luft führen"(support, relax, direct the air).
 It was only until I started doing Alexander Technique(c.10 years after graduating - better late than never!) that I realised what he meant with "Locker bleiben", and that was, "Let go".
 And it is this letting go, or finding the joy in what you do, that is the root of oboe playing and teaching for me.
 If it's not fun, then what's the point?
 That does not mean of course that there's an absence of sweat and tears behind striving for success, the opposite is the case, but investing positive energy and being aware of your body, where the sound begins so that you can eliminate stress and play freely, is important to my approach.
-For that reason, when necessary, I also incorporate elements of Body Mapping into my teaching so that students are also fully aware of how the body is actually built, and not how they think it is built, so that freedom of movement can be optimised.
+For this reason, when necessary, I also incorporate elements of Body Mapping into my teaching so that students are also fully aware of how the body is actually built, and not how they think it is built, so that freedom of movement can be optimised.
 That 'Aha!' moment when the penny drops for a student, is a particularly special moment in teaching.